nissl-lab/toxy/README.md

 Why Toxy
 ============
 In the past, we have to use IFilter to extract texts from other documents.
 But Toxy is platform independent.
-It will try to support not only Windows but also Linux (with Mono installed).
-The usage of Toxy will be very easy.
-You don't need to care much about what extension you are extracting because it will create a clever framework to help identify the file formats and extract the data/text into a unified structure.
+It will try to support not only Windows but also Linux.
+Toxy is very easy to use and friendly.
+You don't need to care much about what extension you are extracting because it is a clever framework to help identify the file formats and extract the data/text into a unified structure.

 Toxy Objects
 ==================